aws-solutions/content-localization-on-aws/README.md

 }
 ```

-To opt out of this reporting, edit [deployment/content-localization-on-aws.yaml](deployment/content-localization-on-aws.yaml) and change `AnonymousUsage` in the `Mappings` section from:
+To opt out of this reporting, edit [deployment/content-localization-on-aws.yaml](deployment/content-localization-on-aws.yaml) and change `AnonymizedData` in the `Mappings` section from:

 ```
-"Send" : {
+AnonymizedData:
-"AnonymousUsage" : { "Data" : "Yes" }
+    SendAnonymizedData:
-},
+      Data: "Yes"
 ```

 to:

 ```
-"Send" : {
+AnonymizedData:
-"AnonymousUsage" : { "Data" : "No" }
+    SendAnonymizedData:
-},
+      Data: "No"
 ```

 # Help